lmwilliamson11/Getting-and-Cleaning-Data-Assignment/README.md

 ## Content
 * `run_analysis.R` - Merges the train and test data from <http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones> and generates a tidy dataset
-* `Codebook.Rmd` - Description of analysis, dataset and variables
+* `Codebook.md` - Description of analysis, dataset and variables

 ## How it works
 * Install the `dplyr` packages using `install.packages("dplyr")` if you do not have it already installed.